Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Discussion

 \section{Discussion}

 Here we discuss the results from Section \ref{sec:results} in context with other recent literature.
-In Section \ref{sec:TISA_discuss}, we comment on well-known spiral arms in the MW compared to the outer disk overdensities, other simulations that can produce outer disk overdensities from interactions between the MW and Sgr, and the effect of the LMC on the outer disk.
+In Section \ref{sec:TISA_discuss}, we comment on well-known spiral arms in the MW compared to the outer disk overdensities, other simulations that can produce outer disk overdensities from interactions between the MW and Sgr, the effect of the LMC on the outer disk, and previous work relating tidally induced spiral arms to the $Z$--$V_Z$ phase spiral.
 In Section \ref{sec:R_Vphi_discuss}, we discuss other explanations for ridges in $R$--$V_\phi$ space including the influence of resonant orbits from the bar on ridges out to $R \sim 12.4$ kpc.
-In Section \ref{sec:timing_discuss}, we go in depth on the Sgr pericenter passage timing comparison with the literature we compare to in Table \ref{tab:time_table}.
+In Section \ref{sec:timing_discuss}, we expand on the Sgr pericenter passage timing comparison with the literature we compare to in Table \ref{tab:time_table}.
 In Section \ref{sec:ACS_discuss}, we discuss previous interpretations of the ACS overdensity and simulations of low Galactic latitude streams of disk stars from \cite{Laporte2019_feathers}.
 We also comment on other overdensities found in the anticenter region and their possible connection to the ACS and MRi.